psexton/semvername/README.md

 ### 2.0.0

-* `NAME` consists of lowercase letters, digits, hyphens, and underscores.
+* `NAME` consists of lowercase Latin letters, digits, hyphens, and underscores.
 It cannot be empty or begin with a hyphen or underscore.
 * `SEMVER` is a string that conforms to version 2.0.0 of SemVer.

 ### 1.0.0